Notice of request for public comment and submission to OMB of proposed collection of information.

-The issuance of U.S. passports requires the determination of identity, nationality, and entitlement with reference to the provisions of Title III of the Immigration and Nationality Act (INA) (8 U.S.C.
+The issuance of U.S. passports requires the determination of identity, nationality, and entitlement with reference to the provisions of Title III of Start Printed Page 42038the Immigration and Nationality Act (INA) (8 U.S.C.
 1401-1504), the 14th Amendment to the Constitution of the United States, other applicable treaties and laws, and implementing regulations at 22 CFR parts 50 and 51.
 The specific regulations pertaining to the Application for a U.S. Passport are at 22 CFR 51.20 through 51.28.

 The information collected on the DS-11 is used to facilitate the issuance of passports to U.S. citizens and nationals.
-The primary purpose of soliciting the information is to establish citizenship, identity, and entitlement to the issuance of the U.S. passport or related service, and to properly administer and enforce the laws pertaining to the issuance thereof.
+The primary purpose of soliciting the information is to establish citizenship, identity, and entitlement to the issuance of a U.S. passport, and to properly administer and enforce the laws pertaining to the issuance thereof.